Jarkan Yachtbuilders have long been established as one of Australia ‘s leading fibreglass boat builders.

 That lead to us building “Passions of Paradise” the 100 passenger sailing catamaran that cruises to the reef out of Cairns, the largest boat we have built.

 Just after starting Aurora no. 3 and Passions, and with the fifth 46 hull in the mould the Xmas bushfires burnt our factory out; destroying the moulds for the 10, the deck mould for the 46, the J24 moulds that we had started to build again and all the 12.5 moulds.
 A 38 was in the yard and also ruined.

 The Aurora 39 mould and the hull of the 46 survived the fire.
 The next two years were spent in completing the boats that had been under construction and then modifying the 46 hull to become the Jarkan 48 with a completely new deck-saloon arrangement.

 We built another open 60 with a canting keel for Unai Basurko based on the previous Dovell design, and he completed the Around Alone race too.

 Another approach for a one off build seemed to fit the thoughts I had for a smaller deck saloon purely cruising yacht.

 With Andy Dovell again we developed the Jarkan 36 Deck Saloon.
 We have built four of these and they are a wonderful cruising yacht.

-Currently we are building a 45 ft catamaran houseboat to be powered by electric motors with solar panels for charging.
+Finally we were building a 45 ft catamaran houseboat to be powered by electric motors with solar panels for charging.